bhk/scam/reference.md

 ## Libraries

-SCAM defines several standard modules that can be used by SCAM programs or from the SCAM REPL.
+SCAM provides a "standard" set of modules that are available to SCAM programs.
 Programs will need to `require` the appropriate module before using the functions exported by that module.
 In the REPL environment, by default all the standard modules are implicitly required.
+This is a list of the standard libraries:

+ - `core`: generic, commonly-used functions
+ - `num`: an arbitrary-precision decimal floating point numeric library
+ - `io`: generic I/O functions
+ - `string`: string manipulation functions
+ - `compile`: functions for compiling SCAM sources
+ - `trace`: functions for tracing, debugging, and profiling
+ - `utf8`: functions for encoding and decoding UTF-8

 For documentation, refer to the corresponding `.scm` files in the SCAM project.
 (Look for `&public` functions.)

-The following are modules are of general interest:

- - `core`: generic, commonly-used functions.
- - `num`: arbitrary-precision decimal floating point numbers.
- - `io`: generic I/O functions.
- - `trace`: functions for tracing, debugging, and profiling.

 ## Command-Line Syntax